hyperskill-content/ai-driven-dev-with-frameworks/README.md

 ## How to Use This Project

+1.
-1. Start at Step 1 in the learning guide.
+2. Start at Step 1 in the learning guide.
-2. Follow the prompts to generate code using an AI assistant (like ChatGPT or Cursor).
+3. Follow the prompts to generate code using an AI assistant (like ChatGPT or Cursor).
-3. Use your favorite IDE (we recommend [Cursor](https://www.cursor.so/)) and copy/paste or adapt the results.
+4. Use your favorite IDE (we recommend [Cursor](https://www.cursor.so/)) and copy/paste or adapt the results.
-4. Test each step in your browser, backend, or [Postman](https://www.postman.com/).
+5. Test each step in your browser, backend, or [Postman](https://www.postman.com/) and compare results with code in step's `post/` directoru
-5. Explore glossary terms whenever you’re unsure about a concept.
+6. Ask AI explain all new concepts and explore glossary terms whenever you’re unsure about a concept.

 ---